HRO Vs. PEO: What's the Difference?

 When exploring HR-outsourcing solutions, many companies encounter two unclear and unexplained acronyms: HROs (Human Resources Outsourcers) and PEOs (Professional Employer Organizations).
 Since these three-letter terms often appear hand-in-hand, it's easy to assume that they refer to the same thing.
 But that's not necessarily the case.

 Most people use HRO when they're talking about either breed of service provider, so it's easy to get confused and assume that HRO is the blanket term for HR outsourcing.
 While HROs and PEOs do offer similar services, however, fundamental differences exist between the two approaches.
-And every company — whether it's a startup just breaking into the market or an enterprise with years of experience — needs to understand these differences before choosing an outsourcing solution for their HR needs.
+And every company — whether it's a startup just breaking into the market or an enterprise with years of experience — needs to understand these differences before choosing an outsourcing solution for their HR software needs.

 An HRO is a third-party provider of common HR services.
 Depending on its range and scope, an HRO can address all or only a few of businesses' various HR needs, including payroll , benefits administration, training, risk management and recruitment .
 Most HRO companies offer services à la carte so that clients can pick and choose which HR responsibilities they want to outsource.
 For instance, ADP Inc . offers payroll, retirement administration and several other HR-related services.
 E-Chx Inc ., on the other hand, provides only outsourced payroll solutions .